ADukeLabs/DiveO/README.md

 The diver or other diver friends can view a diver's dive log.

 Clicking on a particular dive displays the dive's details.
-Page includes dive site name, location on map via Google Map Api, date and time, depth, time under, experience description, and collection of photos.
+Page includes dive site name, location on map via Google Map Api, date and time, depth, time under, experience description, and carousel of photos taken from dive.

-Clicking on a photo will display it in its own view, allowing diver to view photo in bigger display.

 # Upcoming Features